tools-study/journal/drafts/draft_4.md

 - **Systemic AAV9** (Zolgensma): The highest-dose systemic gene therapy in clinical use ($1.1 \times 10^{14}$ vector genomes/kg), yet efficient transduction is achieved primarily in motor neurons and liver, with limited penetration of most other tissues.
 - **Ex vivo HSC editing** (Casgevy): Modifies $10^6$--$10^8$ hematopoietic stem cells, which reconstitute the hematopoietic system but do not directly modify non-hematopoietic tissues.

 The gap between current capabilities and whole-body engineering spans 5--8 orders of magnitude.
-Closing this gap requires not incremental improvements to existing platforms but fundamentally new strategies that exploit biological amplification, novel editing mechanisms, endogenous distribution networks, and intercellular propagation.
+Closing this gap requires not incremental improvements to existing platforms but fundamentally new strategies that exploit biological amplification, novel editing mechanisms, and endogenous distribution networks.

 ### 1.2 Why Whole-Body Genetic Engineering?